Topic: Water Into Wine. First Sign. Category: Son of Man>

 shame into honour

 The second aspect of what we can discover about Jesus and God from this miracle of Jesus turning water into wine is evident in the concern that Jesus’ mother has.
-In her shame based culture if a wedding ran out of wine, the humiliation brought onto the families associated with the wedding would remain with them for years.
+In her shame-based culture, if a wedding ran out of wine the humiliation brought onto the families associated with the wedding would remain with them for years.

 Jesus knew He had come to pay the cost for humanity’s shame.
 But He knew that that time had not yet come.
 That time would come on the cross.
 When He would willing give up His life and die the most public shameful death devised by humanity, at the hands of humanity.
 There was much Jesus was to do on earth before that time.

-Remember believing and receiving Jesus as the Christ, the Son of God was John’s intent in writing his account of Jesus’ life.
-To reveal that the divine had became a man and in all power and authority of the creator He willingly laid it all down and subjected Himself to the full human condition.
+Remember believing and receiving Jesus as the Christ, the Son of God, was John’s intent in writing his account of Jesus’ life.
+To reveal that the divine had became a man and in all power and authority of the creator, He willingly laid it all down and subjected Himself to the full human condition.
 To sacrifice His physical life to set humanity free.

 the glory of God

-Jesus used the physical realm to open the eyes of humanity into the spiritual realm.
-In a practical way, Heaven came down to earth in Jesus and smashed through the religious barriers and shame of humanity.
-Jesus turned the shame of humanit≥y int.≥≥≥I remember listening to the life of a man who grew up in extreme pove≥≥≥≥≥≥≥≥rty.
-He said the physical hardship of not enough food to fill his belly each day or not enough clothes to keep him warm was not his greatest challenge.
-The thing he resented the most about being poor, was the shame.
+I remember listening to the life of a man who grew up in extreme poverty.
+He said the physical hardship of not having enough food to fill his belly each day or not having enough clothes to keep him warm was not his greatest challenge.
+The thing he resented the most about being poor was the shame.

-Humanity looks to the outward appearance and makes judgements through their selfish heart of stone.
+Humanity looks to the outward appearance and makes judgements through their selfish hearts of stone.
 No one would acknowledge the man born into poverty as a person.
-This world damaged by evil gives no place, no voice and no value to them economically poor.
+This world damaged by evil gives no place, no voice and no value to the economically poor.
 All this shame was because he was born into poverty.
 The one thing that he desired above all else was respect or honour as a person.

 Jesus restores honour and takes away the shame.